 BANNOCK IN BLOOM

-This Innovative new project aims to introduce fire tolerant, native food plant species into our harvested area as a way to increase biodiversity and ecological health while also reducing the risk of high intensity forest fires in the area.
+This Innovative new project aims to introduce fire tolerant, native food plant species into the understory of our harvested area as a way to increase biodiversity and ecological health while also reducing the risk of high intensity forest fires.

 Typically in old growth forest you see large diameter, fire tolerant trees with an understory of shrubs and herbaceous plants, which is why this collaboration with Wildsight and Kalesnikoff fits so perfectly with our hope for these Type Two treatment areas.